jgomezb8/CIS-260/README.md

 Wazuh Manager: Ubuntu (VirtualBox VM) – Collects, analyzes, and stores agent data.
 Wazuh Agent: Windows (host machine) – Forwards logs and system events to the manager.
-Network: Use bridged adapter in VirtualBox for same-network access between host and VM.

 ## 3. Prerequisites